vrockai/pipeline-test/docs/content.md

 ---

-## PBK model-based prediction of intestinal microbial and host metabolism of zearalenone and consequences for its estrogenicity.
+## PBK model-based prediction of intestinal microbial and host metabolism of zearalenone and consequences for its estrogenicity
- 14.10.2021, _DM Mendez-Catala, Q Wang, IMCM Rietjens_

-The aim of the present study was to develop physiologically-based kinetic (PBK) models for rat and human that include intestinal microbial and hepatic metabolism of zearalenone (ZEN) in order to predict systemic concentrations of ZEN and to obtain insight in the contribution of metabolism by the intestinal microbiota to the overall metabolism of ZEN.

 [Source](https://doi.org/10.1002/mnfr.202100443)

-10.1002/mnfr.202100443

 ---